 Which Part of Portugal Is Best for Families?

-With so much to see in Portugal, where you visit with your family depends on your own preference.
-If you like big cities you should go to Lisbon or Porto but if you prefer places with less population and nature you should choose the Alentejo region or the islands (Azores & Madeira).
-You can go Glamping or stay in the sea/river view Resort.
-It’s up by you, but the options are great!
+With so much to see in Portugal, where you visit with your family depends on your preference.
+If you like big cities, you should go to Lisbon or Porto, but if you prefer places with less population and nature, you should choose the Alentejo region or the islands (Azores & Madeira).
+You can go Glamping or stay in a sea/river view Resort.
+It’s up to you, but the options are great!

 Top 5 Places in Portugal for Families to Go